tompi/cheapino/doc/firmware.md

 This is the easiest way of setting up your keyboard:

-1. Download cheapino_vial.uf2 file for your release(1 or 2)
+1. Download cheapino_vial.uf2 file for your release([v2 is here](https://github.com/tompi/cheapino/releases/download/v2.0/cheapino_vial.uf2))
 2. Put your rp2040-zero in dfu mode by holding boot button while you plug in usb c
 3. The rp2040-zero should show up as a usb drive
 4. Drag and drop uf2 file to the usb drive that popped up after 2.